ibm-cloud-docs/ContinuousDelivery/responsibilities_cd.md

 IBM backs up and restores your toolchain data if a disaster occurs.
 You can also back up your toolchain to a different region by mirroring your Git repositories (repos), and then saving and restoring your toolchain.
 Backing up a toolchain provides faster failover and redundancy.
 It also ensures smooth operation if issues arise in the original region.

-#### Known limitations
-{: #backup_known_limitations}

-Backing up your toolchain creates a copy of the toolchain itself, but it does not copy all of the data that is referenced by the toolchain.
-Consider the following limitations when you back up a toolchain to a different region:

-* You cannot back up and restore Tekton pipelines.
-* You cannot back up and restore pipelines that use pipeline private workers.
-* Web IDE workspaces are not included in the copied toolchain.
-* Pipeline logs and artifacts are not included in the copied toolchain.
-* Tool configuration secrets that are stored in Key Protect or HashiCorp Vault are not included in the copied toolchain.
-* {{site.data.keyword.DRA_short}} data is not included in the copied toolchain.

 #### Mirroring your Git repos
 {: #mirror_git_repo}